Packaging - are you covered?

 See an overview of the examples from the Environmental Protection Agency on when your company can become producer responsible and thus must register and report packaging quantities, as well as other examples of borderline cases.

-Particularly about which company has the producer responsibility for reusable packaging
+Which company has the producer responsibility for reusable packaging?

-As it is not necessarily the same company that puts reusable packaging on the market and at the same time is responsible for take-back, and thereby recycling of the packaging in a reuse loop, such as for euro pallets and IBC tanks, there has been a need for examples from the authorities' side.
+Since it is not necessarily the same company that puts reusable packaging on the market and at the same time is responsible for take-back, and thus the recycling of the packaging in a reuse loop, such as for euro pallets and IBC tanks, there has been a need for examples and detailed guidance from the authorities.
+The Danish Environmental Protection Agency has now provided guidance on reusable packaging, including examples of the allocation of responsibility, which you can read more about here (Danish).

 Producer definition in the statutory order on packaging